fenago/intro-ruby/lab_guides/Lab_7.md

 Overview

-By the end of this chapter, you will be able to import external data and code to improve the functionality of an application; use Ruby gems in programs; interact with file systems and file modes in Ruby; read and write files to and from disk using Ruby; import and export external CSV
+By the end of this lab, you will be able to import external data and code to improve the functionality of an application; use Ruby gems in programs; interact with file systems and file modes in Ruby; read and write files to and from disk using Ruby; import and export external CSV